-An assessment has been conducted to determine the potential impacts on the cultural heritage resource which may result from the installation of two new underground electricity cables between the existing substations at Maentwrog and Trawsfynydd, in Gwynedd.
-This comprised a desk-based study followed by a field survey, both of which examined the entire length of the scheme, including potential access routes, site compounds and ancillary works.
+An assessment has been conducted to determine the potential impacts on the cultural heritage resource which may result from the installation of two new underground electricity cables between the existing substations at Maentwrog and Trawsfynydd in Gwynedd.
+The scheme comprises a 132kV cable leading west from Trawsfynydd (SH 6902 3850) and a 33kV leading east from Maentwrog (SH 6544 3946), together with minor refurbishment works to an existing overhead powerline at the points where the new cables are due to connect.

+The assessment consisted of a desk-based study followed by a field survey, both of which examined the entire length of the scheme, and included potential access routes, site compounds and ancillary works, while limited geophysical survey was also conducted along the predicted line of a Roman road.